cover image for Two months with the Leica Q

 I won’t go too deep into a review of the Leica Q as others have already written about it at length.
 If you want to read more, I would read Andrew Kim and Craig Mod’s reviews.

-Two Months of Joy
+Two months of joy

 In the first two months of owning the Q, I have taken even more photos and have enjoyed the process of creating each one.
 I was always very skeptical of the hype surrounding Leica.
 Their cameras are quite expensive and if you compare spec sheets, they don’t offer much.